splresearch/pocdart_documentation/scrum/policies.md

 This is one of the backbones of the Scrum process.
 Standing up is recommended for this process but not obligated in remote-work settings.

-These meetings begin with discussing any open tickets in the `dmar-support` channel, exceptional errors in the `dart_error_reports` channel, and anything else outstanding in Slack that the rest of the team should be made aware of.
+These meetings begin with discussing any open tickets in the `dmar-support` channel, exceptional errors in the `dart_error_reports` channel, any Pull Requests that are outstanding, and anything else outstanding in Slack that the rest of the team should be made aware of.
+If nothing is present in the `dmar_support` channel, then it is optimal to confirm that nothing has been received in case of a MailClark-related error or something else.

 The next portion is checking the status of the Sprint board.
 Each card that is not in either the "To-Do", "Done", or "Monitoring" columns are gone over by their respective Owners.
 Each Owner or major contributor will give the status of said card.
 If required, there can be follow-up meetings about certain cards should they demand enough attention from those involved.